 Montana Misdemeanor and Felony Theft and Shoplifting

-Montana theft laws cover a broad range of illegal conduct, including theft of property or services, embezzlement, receiving stolen property, joyriding, fraudulently obtaining county benefits, and many more.
-Let's take a closer look at these offenses and their penalties.
+Montana theft laws cover a wide range of illegal conduct, including theft of property or services, embezzlement, receiving stolen property, joyriding, fraudulently obtaining county benefits, and more.

 • takes someone else's property without permission